-b.
-The fat content of any individual tray pack is greater than 7.0 percent.

-c.
-The salt content of any individual tray pack is less than 0.2 percent or greater than 0.8 percent.

-Analysis of reserve samples at the request of the contractor shall not be permitted unless the original laboratory analysis indicated that the involved lot will be rejected because of noncompliance with the fat or salt content requirement.
-When the reserve samples are analyzed, the analyses for both fat and salt shall be made and will be considered final.
-Unused reserve sample shall be returned to the contractor for inclusion in subsequent lots.
+The three tray packs for laboratory analysis shall be individually tested for salt content in accordance with the Official Methods of Analysis of the Association of Official Analytical Chemists.
+Preparation of the samples shall be as follows.
+The three cans shall be opened and thoroughly drained of all brine.
+Each can of drained carrots shall be separately blended in a Warning blender or equivalent.
+The test results shall be reported to the nearest 0.1 percent.
+Any test failure shall be classified as a major defect.
+The lot shall be rejected if the salt content of any individual tray pack is less than 0.5 percent or greater than 1.3 percent.
+Analysis of reserve samples at the request of the contractor shall not be permitted unless the original laboratory analysis indicated that the involved lot will be rejected because of noncompliance with the salt content requirement.
+When the reserve samples are analyzed, the analysis for salt shall be made and will be considered final.
+Unused reserve samples shall be returned to the contractor for inclusion in subsequent lots.

 4.5.3.4 Commercial sterility testing.
 The sample size shall be one filled, sealed, and thermoprocessed tray pack can selected from each retort batch in the lot.
-The sample cans shall be tested for sterility by incubating the cans at $95^{\circ} \pm 5^{\circ}$ F for 10 days.
+The sample cans shall be tested for sterility by incubating the cans at $95 \pm 5^{\circ}$ F for 10 days.
 Any evidence of can swelling shall be considered a critical defect and shall be cause for rejection of the lot.

 4.5.4 Can condition examination.
-Examination of filled and sealed tray pack cans shall be in accordance with the United States Standards for Condition of Food Containers, except that inspection for labeling shall be in accordance with 4.5.4.1.
+Examination of filled and sealed tray pack cans shall be in accordance with the United States Standards for Condition of Food Containers except that inspection for labeling shall be in accordance with 4.5.4.1.
 In addition, the following defect shall be classified as a critical defect and shall be cause for rejection of the lot:

-Evidence of buffing causing damage (i.e. scratches or scuffing) to exterior can coating.
+Evidence of buffing causing scratches or scuffing of exterior can coating.

 4.5.4.1 Can label examination.
-Labels shall be examined for defects in accordance with MIL-L-1497 (see 5.4), except, that for self-adhering labels, the following additional defects shall apply:
+Labels shall be examined for defects in accordance with MIL-L-1497 (see 5.4), except for self-adhering labels the following additional defects shall apply: